NixImagery/Natural-Partners/_posts/2019-11-14-limestone.md

   - Design and Technology
 ---

-This presentation presents and idea for a 6-lesson series of practical and enquiry based learning around the topic of limestone.
+This presentation includes an idea for a 6-lesson series of practical and enquiry based learning around the topic of limestone.
 The sequence of lessons is:

 1. CaCO<sub>3</sub>
 2. Practical – making lime and slaked lime in the lab.